Anna Nagar Tower Park: History

 A 133 ft tower was constructed as a part of Indian International Trade and Industries Fair in 1968.
-The tower was inaugurated by then Vice-President of India V. V. Giri in the presence of the then Chief Minister of Tamil Nadu C. N. Annadurai on 21 January 1968.
+The tower was designed and built by Yahya Merchant and inaugurated by then Vice-President of India V. V. Giri in the presence of the then Chief Minister of Tamil Nadu C. N. Annadurai on 21 January 1968.
 It is named after engineer and administrator Visvesvaraya.

 The park was renovated at a cost of ₹62 million in 2010.
 The tower which was open for public viewing, was closed in 2011 due to suicides and public nuisance incidents.
 In 2018, renovation of the tower was undertaken at a cost of ₹4.4 million with the addition of grills in the balconies, installation of fencing, new lights and anti-skid tiles.
 Following the installation of the safety features, the tower was reopened for public on 21 March 2023.

 Location

 The park is located near the chief roundabout of the neighborhood (known as the Anna Nagar Roundana) close to the Anna Nagar Ayyappan Temple.
 The park has two entrances, the main entrance is located on the 3rd Main Road next to the Tower Club and the other entrance lies opposite to the Ayyappan Temple on the 6th Main Road.